Free Lunch for Gait Recognition: A Novel Relation Descriptor: Experiments

-.
-We visualize the feature distribution of models' original embeddings and RD on Gait3D test set with 20 randomly selected classes.
-By comparing \cref{fig:tsne_baseine,fig:tsne_rd}, it shows that the intra-class variation is further reduced and the inter-class distance is hence enlarged by our relation descriptor.
+\textbf{Visualization} We visualize the feature distribution of models' original embeddings and RD on Gait3D test set with 20 randomly selected classes.
+By comparing \Cref{fig:tsne_baseine,fig:tsne_rd}, it shows that the intra-class variation is further reduced and the inter-class distance is hence enlarged by our relation descriptor.
 The visualization demonstrates that RD is a more discriminative representation.
-Furthermore, we visualize the anchored gaits selection results of FAS on the GaitBase in the Gait3D training set.
-As shown in \cref{fig:tsne_class_weights}, We can observe that the weights are mostly concentrated in the center, while the selected weights are mainly distributed on the periphery.
-It proves the effectiveness of our FAS.